thlorenz/browserify-shim/README.md

 When `browserify` resolves your package it will run the `browserify-shim` transform and thus shim what's necessary when generating the bundle.

+`browserify-shim` walks upwards from each source file and uses the first `"browserify-shim"` configuration it finds in a `package.json` file.
+You **can't** shim files outside your project from your project's package you.
+You **can** add multiple `package.json` files as long as browserify-shim can always find a package above each source file with the right configuration.

 ## API

 ### You Will Always